desktop/desktop/docs/process/writing-release-notes.md

 [New] is usually reserved for our shiniest features.
 The note itself might be short and very high level and encapsulate a _lot_ of development work.

+A great way to check if we have all the [New] lines we need is to ensure that the lines match the "highlights" or "most important new features" of that given release.

 ### [Added]

 [Added] is basically [New] but for a smaller feature.
 Or its just not something that's highlighted as much as the [New] things in this release.